fcrespo82/vscode-secretlens/README.md

 Show a CodeLens with text decrypted from the line.

-If a line starts with `secretlens:` (configurable) then the rest of the line is decrypted by a function (can be customized) and displayed inline.
+If a line starts with `secretlens:` (config option) then the rest of the line is decrypted by a function (config option) and displayed inline.

 It has two commands:
 - `encrypt`: Encrypt the current line and puts the `startsWith` text in the begining